Endogenous Labour Flow Networks: Results

 \section{Results}

 Our analysis focuses on UK labour flows between 2012 and 2020.
-For simplicity, we present our results in terms of relatively aggregate LFNs: one for industries, another for geographical regions, and one more for occupational groups.
-First, we show how the model is able to reproduce these three LFNs.
+Due to the coarseness of the data,\footnote{Even if the UK microdata is comprehensive in terms of the number of tracked individuals, it is not designed to capture labour flows in a representative way.
+Thus, when defining LFN nodes at very disaggregate level, the data does not capture a substantial amount of flows.
+This is a common problem across all labour force surveys around the world, as they are designed to track individuals, not flows.
+Currently, only Nordic-style datasets, which aim at capturing the universe of formal workers through social security records can properly identify the fine-grained structure of LFNs.
+Thus, an important task for researchers around the world should be to develop new statistical products designed for capturing LFN structures.} we present our results in terms of relatively aggregate LFNs: one for industries, another for geographical regions, and one more for occupational groups (all part of the same system, not independent of each other).
+First, we show how the model is able to reproduce these three LFNs (simulated LFNs are shown in \autoref{figure:lfnchordfig_reg} and \autoref{figure:lfnchordfig_suppl}).
 Then, we present results on counterfactual analyses where two types of shocks are introduced: one on the distribution of jobs and another on wages.